jadecobra/python_tdd_exercises/source/truth_table/nullary_unary_operations.rst

 preview
 *********************************************************************************

-These are the tests I have at the end of the chapters
+These are the tests I have at the end of the chapter

 .. literalinclude:: ../code/truth_table/tests/test_nullary_unary.py
   :language: python